Feds: Ghislaine Maxwell deserves at least 30 years in prison - NewsBreak

 Feds: Ghislaine Maxwell deserves at least 30 years in prison

-NEW YORK — (AP) — British socialite Ghislaine Maxwell should spend at least 30 years in prison for her role in the sexual abuse of teenage girls over a 10-year period by her onetime boyfriend, financier Jeffrey Epstein, prosecutors said Wednesday in written arguments.
+British socialite Ghislaine Maxwell should spend at least 30 years in prison for her role in the sexual abuse of teenage girls over a 10-year period by her onetime boyfriend, financier Jeffrey Epstein , prosecutors said Wednesday in written arguments.

 Prosecutors said she should serve between 30 years and 55 years in prison, reflecting the federal sentencing guidelines.
 They made their recommendations to the judge who will preside over a sentencing hearing on Tuesday in Manhattan federal court.